alexmdev04/projects/builds/Juicer Jump/README.md

-Refer to "Unity Player Requirements" on [this website](https://docs.unity3d.com/2021.3/Documentation/Manual/system-requirements.html) to see more specifics on device requirements
+Refer to [this website](https://docs.unity3d.com/2021.3/Documentation/Manual/system-requirements.html#player) to see more specifics on device requirements